 - How to Do the Pull-Up

-- Pull-Up Form and Technique
+- Pull-Up Sets and Reps

 - Benefits of the Pull-Up

-- Who Should Do Pull-Ups?
+- Who Should Do the Pull-Up

-How to Do a Pull-Up
+How to Do the Pull-Up

 Once you have arrived at the top of the bar, stabilize your body and then lower yourself to the start position under control.

 Form Tip: Be sure to keep tension on your back and between your shoulder blades throughout the movement.
 Always secure a stable core and shoulder girdle before proceeding into another repetition.

 - For Muscle Mass: Do 4 sets of 10 reps.
 Leave 1-2 reps in the tank for each set.

 - For Strength: Perform 5 sets of 5 weighted reps.